-The water resources availability and projected demands are summarised in Figure 11.44.
+The water resources availability and projected demands are summarised in Figure 11.63 for the Upper and Middle South Coast Systems.

-The current (2019) supply volume for the Upper and Middle South Coast Water Supply System averaged 105 Me/day.
+The current (2020) supply volume for the Upper and Middle South Coast Water Supply System averaged 105 Me/day.
 This supply excludes an estimated 25 Me/day suppressed demand in the supply area due to infrastructure constraints.
 Existing water sources to supply the requirements are: